North Central University: Athletics

 The Rams are members of the NCAA Division III intercollegiate teams for men—baseball, basketball, cross country, golf, e-sports, soccer, tennis, and track and field; for women—basketball, cross country, golf, soccer, softball, tennis, track and field, and volleyball.
 A variety of club and intramural sports are available.
 The Clark-Danielson College Life Center Gymnasium is the home court for the basketball and volleyball teams.
 The CLC center was refurbished in late 2016.
 Partnering with the city of Minneapolis, a full-sized soccer field was completed in 2015.
 This field is home to the Men and Women's soccer teams.
 Until 1998, the school's nickname was the "Flames", with black and red the school colors.

 During 2012, North Central became an associate member of the Upper Midwest Athletic Conference (UMAC) in all varsity sports.
 NCU became a full member of the UMAC in 2013.
 In 2018, the men's soccer team claimed the DII National Christian College Athletic Association (NCCAA) National Championship crown, their overall record was 13–7–2.

+In the 2024-25 season, the men's basketball team won its first ever National Christian College Athletic Association (NCCAA) National Championship, with an overall record of 21-10 (the best in program history) and an in-conference record of 10-4.
+In the 2025-26 season, the team won its second NCCAA National Championship.